PrefectHQ/prefect/docs/guides/deployment/auto-infra.md

     <div class="terminal">
     ```
     ╭──────────────────────────────────────────────────────────────────────────────────────────────────────────╮
-    │ Provisioning infrastructure for your work pool my-pool will require:                                     │
+    │ Provisioning infrastructure for your work pool my-cloud-run-pool will require:                                     │
     │                                                                                                          │
     │     Updates in GCP project central-kit-405415 in region us-central1                                      │
     │                                                                                                          │